 During version 0.5, the triangle-truss connector, the 6" truss cart, and the first pieces of curved truss were developed.

 PCBs for this version were first ordered August 10, 2019.
-This version is yet to be fully assembled.
+They were fully assembled in September 2019.

 Version 0.4 of the PCB replaced the 500mA SMD inductor with a 1A through-hole inductor.
 It also rectified some issues present in the version 0.3, most notably that the Pan and Tilt servo pads were touching and required manual separation with a knife or drill before individual control was possible.
 PCB's for this version are also labelled V0.3, but can be distinguished by the through-hole inductor.4